Fleet Operations managing director Richard Hipkiss examines the UK’s EV charging infrastructure. Is it keeping pace with our drive to zero emissions?

 In the last decade, everything went free.
 Dairy free, gluten free, meat and plastic free to name but a few.
 ‘Free-from’ became the buzz word of the nation and brands were born, grown and floated on the bandwagon of this free trend.

-Now it’s the turn of the car industry to go free-from if it is to achieve the government’s target to halve non-electric vehicle sales by 2030 and end them by 2040.
-There were around 192,000 electric vehicles (EVs) registered in the UK at the end of 2018 and around 5000 being added every month.
+Now it’s the turn of the car industry to go free-from if it is to achieve the government’s target end non-electric vehicle sales by 2035, potentially 2030.

 The electrification of cars has been increasing ever since the government launched its Plug-In Car Grant back in 2011 – which fuelled an increase in the number of pure-electric and plug-in hybrid models available from many of the top manufacturers.